 Figure 11.
 Packet Transferprotocol Unit Test Result

-Unit test gave a higher average delay value at the early parts of the simulation but expectedly it reaches a balance through time.
+TheUnit test gave a higher average delay value at the initial parts of the simulation however expectedly it reaches a balance as time passes.
 As seen on Figure 11, at steady state, packets are received in a very short amount of time, which is around 0.0002 second.

 Results for Update Packets

-Update Packets protocol takes place between AP andTTP.
-In this simulation access point updates the user info stored at operator.
-Figure 12 shows the average delay of Update Packets protocol over time.
+The Update Packets protocol takes place between the AP and the TTP.
+In this simulation the access point updates the user info stored at the operator.
+Figure 12 displays the average delay of Update Packets protocol over time.

 Figure 12.
 Update Packets protocol Unit Test Result

-In the simulation scenario, APs update operator once in every second.
-Our simulation showed that there is a 0.08 second maximum network delay for updating operator for the client usage.
+In the simulation scenario, the APs update operator once every second.
+Thesimulation illustrates that there is a 0.08 second maximum network delay for updating operator for the client usage.

 Conclusion

 In unit tests, standalone performances of the protocols under trivial usage scenarios are analysed.
-Unit tests set an example for how the system will behave in empty hours.
-In this way, the first proof-of-concept implementation of the system is provided and showed that the designed protocols reach steady state and reasonable performance in time.
+The Unit tests set an example for how the system will behave in empty hours.
+In this way, the first proof-of-concept implementation of the system is provided and it is demonstrated that the designed protocols reach steady state and reasonable performance in time.

-Results are very important since the actual usage of the system is a combination of these protocols.
-Unit tests show that the proposed system is a considerable and an effective pre-payment system.
+The Results are significant since the actual usage of the system is a combination of these protocols.
+The Unit tests show that the proposed system is a considerable and effective pre-payment system.

 References